RaiyKuo/reporting_system_aws/README.md

 # Antra SEP java evaluation project

-## About This Version (v/Eureka)
+## About This Version (v/DynamoDB+S3)

 * There are 4 branches (versions) in the Github repository.
-* This version uses remote AWS DynamoDB instead of local database.
+* This version uses remote AWS DynamoDB instead of local database, and move the Excel file location from local to AWS S3.

 ## Changes/Improvement I Made